Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Numerical experiments

 Fig.~\ref{fig:resccemlcce} shows the evolution of imbalance for \ac{CCE} and \ac{MLCCE} in two market instances.
 The step sizes for \ac{CCE} were pre-tuned for each market instance, resulting in $\lrcce{t}=0.15/t^{0.6}$ (top) and $\lrcce{t}=0.5/t^{0.6}$ (bottom).
 In contrast, \ac{MLCCE} automatically finds suitable step sizes without manual tuning for each instance, and achieves convergence in fewer iterations.
 However, these improvements yield increased computational complexity for market operators compared to the \ac{CCE}, requiring $200$ (top) and $20$ (bottom) seconds per clock iteration.
 Most of the computational effort was spent on learning the value function, where the main bottleneck arose from repeatedly computing the estimated preferred packages in~\eqref{eq:invoptoptpack}, which requires solving the \ac{MILP} problem~\eqref{eq:mvnnmilp}.
+Thus, the computational complexity for \ac{MLCCE} is directly proportional to the number of participants.

+\ac{MLCCE} is particularly useful in instances where the cost of conducting a round of package query is expensive.
+In practical settings, where the market is conducted repeatedly, and assuming that participant preferences do not change significantly, using trained value models from previous market instances can significantly reduce the number of iterations.